 A cystoscope is a thin tube with a camera and light on the end.
-During a cystoscopy, this tube is inserted through your urethra and into your bladder so the doctor can see inside.
+During a cystoscopy, this tube is inserted through your urethra and into your bladder so the doctor can visualize the inside of your bladder.
 Your urethra is the tube that carries urine out of your bladder.
-Images from the camera are displayed on a screen where your doctor can see them.
+Magnified images from the camera are displayed on a screen where your doctor can see them.

 Your doctor might order this test if you have urinary problems, such as a constant need to urinate or if you find urination painful.
 Your doctor might also order the procedure to investigate reasons for blood in your urine, frequent urinary tract infections (UTIs), an overactive bladder, or pelvic pain.